Nissan Skyline: Ninth generation (R33; 1993)

-1996
+1996 facelift

 The R33 Skyline (Spec 2) continued the concepts introduced in the R32.
 Driver and Passenger airbags became standard in 1996.
 As a result, pre-1996 models are barred from being imported into various countries for consumer road use as they do not meet the frontal impact standards.
-(However, in the U.S., there are Federal Laws regarding safety and emissions that require certain documents to be obtained, certain criteria to be met and adhered to, or 25 years to pass, before the sale of this vehicle becomes legal.)
 For the RB25DET engine the ignition system was also changed, with the ignition module no longer located on the cam covers and was instead replaced by smart ignition coils (Ignitor built into coil) and ECU.
 The RB25DET's turbo was also given a nylon compressor wheel to improve response.
 Throughout the time the R33 was produced there were quite a number of different styled lights and bodykits fitted, the actual body/chassis underwent no changes.
-Among the cosmetic changes in the spec 2 were, the headlights which tapered down more towards the grill and were fitted with improved reflectors, the grill (which was longer on the Spec 1), the hood which had a re-shaped leading edge to fit the new lights and front bumper changing shape in the smallest amount to match the lower edge of the new headlights.
+Among the cosmetic changes in the spec 2 were, the headlights which tapered down more towards the grille and were fitted with improved reflectors, the grille (which was longer on the Spec 1), the hood which had a re-shaped leading edge to fit the new lights and front bumper changing shape in the smallest amount to match the lower edge of the new headlights.
 Later models of the Spec 2 also had the option of having an Active-LSD fitted.

-The R33 ceased production in February 1998 with the 40th Anniversary R33.
+The R33 ceased production in February 1998, the production run ending with the 40th Anniversary R33.

-GT-R
+GT-R (BCNR33)

 The previous R32 model was a well proven build, but the R32 wasn't without faults and suffered with uplift and balance issues.
 Along with that, Nissan was, as other Japanese companies were, under strict restrictions on power gains.
-So Nissan had to combat all these areas so the sophisticated strength Programme was made.
+So, to combat all those areas, Nissan created the sophisticated strength Programme.
 Nissan increased the width by about one inch on the R33 to the R32 and made it about 4 inches longer.
 This gave the R33 a longer wheelbase overall and lower stance mixed with new technology now from the computer aerodynamic age.
 Each line on the R33 was intended to give the car ultimate aerodynamics with wider gaps in the bumper and angles of air movement which allowed better cooling, in addition to the fuel tank lifted; the battery moved to the trunk.
 Rigidity points were added mixed with improvements on the Attessa and Hicas all now offered the R33 with the best aerodynamics, balance, and handling.
 Nissan engineers also found other ways to reduce weight, even by a few grams.